heroku/hatchet/README.md

 ### Init options

-- stack (String): The stack you want to deploy to on Heroku.
+- stack (String): The Heroku [stack](https://devcenter.heroku.com/articles/stack) to use for the app.
+If this is not set, the stack will be determined from `HATCHET_DEFAULT_STACK`, or else the Heroku platform's [default stack](https://devcenter.heroku.com/articles/stack#default-stack).

 ```ruby
 Hatchet::Runner.new("default_ruby", stack: "heroku-16").deploy do |app|